Chapter III

 While input and output privacy protect sensitive information, they create a fundamental challenge for AI users: how can they trust information they cannot see?
 An AI user querying millions of encrypted data sources needs some way to verify that these sources contain real, high-quality information rather than random noise or malicious content.

-Input verification addresses this problem through cryptographic techniques like zero-knowledge proofs and attestation chains.
+Input verification addresses this problem through cryptographic techniques like zero-knowledge proofs and attestation chains (Goldwasser et al., 1989; Feige et al., 1988).
 These allow data sources to prove properties about their data without revealing the data itself.
 For example:

-- An expert could prove their credentials without revealing their identity, because the issuer of those credentials has cryptographically signed a statement
+• An expert could prove their credentials without revealing their identity (Sovrin; Wang and De Filippi 2020), because the issuer of those credentials has cryptographically signed a statement.

 Input verification comes in roughly two styles: internal consistency and external validation.
 One can think of internal consistency as the type of verification a barkeep might do when inspecting a driver’s license.
 They might check that the license contains all its requisite parts, that the photos are in the right places, and that the document appears to be untampered and whole.

 Meanwhile, input verification techniques can also enable the external validation form of verification.
-Parties who believe something about a piece of data (i.e. "According to me... this statement is true"), can use public-key cryptography to hash and sign the underlying data with their cryptographic signature.
+As a first step, parties who believe something about a piece of data (i.e. ”According to me... this statement is true”), can use public-key cryptography to hash and sign the underlying data with their cryptographic signature (Laurie 2014; Chase et al., 2020).
 For example, a journalist might sign their article as being true.
 A doctor might sign their diagnosis as being their genuine opinion.
 Or an eye witness to an event might sign their iPhone video as being something they genuinely saw.
+And if those signed hashes are made available to the AI user, they can then use verified computation to check the hash of the signature against the hash of a piece of data they cannot directly see.

-Note that while it might sound far-fetched for everyone to be cryptographically signing all their information, it is noteworthy that every website loadable by HTTPS gets signed by the web server hosting it.
+Note that while it might sound far-fetched for everyone to be cryptographically signing all their information, it is noteworthy that every website loadable by HTTPS gets signed by the web server hosting it (Laurie 2014).
 Thus, there is actually a rather robustly deployed chain of signatures already deployed in the world.
-For example, if I needed to prove to you that I have a certain amount of money in my bank account, I could load a webpage of my bank, download the page with the signed hash, and show it to you.
-The generality of this technology being deployed at web scale is one source of optimism around the DID:WEB movement for self-sovereign identity.
+For example, if I needed to prove to you that I have a certain amount of money in my bank account, I could load a webpage of my bank, download the page with the signed hash from barclays.co.uk, and show it to you.
+And the fact that all HTTPS webpages are cryptographically signed by my bank, and the fact that the page would contain my name, address, and bank balance, would be enough for me to prove to you that I possessed a certain amount of money.
+The generality of this technology being deployed at web scale is one source of optimism around the DID:WEB movement (Wang and De Filippi 2020; Chaum 1985; Adler et al., 2024).

 In the context of deep voting, these proofs would be integrated into the input privacy system.
 When an AI user queries encrypted data sources through homomorphic encryption or secure enclaves, each source would provide not just encrypted data but also cryptographic proofs about that data’s properties.
 The enclaves would verify these proofs before incorporating the data into computations.
 And in this way, an AI user can know that they are relying upon information which has properties they desire and which is signed as genuine from sources they elect to trust.